elianafang/reply2reviewer_Ve3r/README.md

 # A2:

-Thank you for your valuable suggestions regarding evaluation breadth and dataset diversity.
+😊Thank you for your valuable suggestions regarding evaluation breadth and dataset diversity.

 We fully agree that evaluating on larger and more challenging datasets like OGB is important.
 In response, we attempted to run CGDConv on OGB-arxiv, and encountered a critical scalability bottleneck due to the size of the diffusion matrix.
 Specifically, computing the PPR-based diffusion matrix involves inverting a $169{,}343 \times 169{,}343$ adjacency matrix, which requires approximately 118GB of memory.
 This leads to a silent failure on standard hardware: the process terminates without error output, as shown in the attached runtime log (👉**see Figure Re.1**).